Enhancing Activity Prediction Models in Drug Discovery with the Ability to Understand Human Language

 \subsection{Details on compared methods and baselines}

 \paragraph{1-NN and soft-NN.}

 We propose baselines, which could be considered two variants of multi-task deep networks (MT-DNN), for the purpose of making activity predictions for novel bioassays.
 Our baselines could, however, also be considered as new methods, as, to the best of our knowledge, they have not been suggested before.
 In both cases, for a target novel bioassay, we compute the cosine similarity between its text encoding and those of all the training bioassays, thus obtaining a vector of textual similarities.
 The first baseline method, 1-nearest neighbour (1-NN), predicts the bioactivity values that MT-DNN would predict for the training bioassay most similar to the target novel bioassay.
+If the training set of this reference is vastly different from the molecules that should be predicted, technically predictions can be made, but they will suffer from the usual decreased performance caused by the domain shift.
+In this scenario also an experienced chemist might find it hard to find a reference experiment.

 The second baseline, soft-nearest neighbours (soft-NN), is a smoother version of the first one.
 The vector of similarities between the target novel bioassay and the training bioassays is normalized using the softmax function, such that the resulting vector of weights sums up to one.
 Then, soft-NN predicts the weighted average of the values that MT-DNN would predict for all the training bioassays.

 \paragraph{Frequent hitters (FH).} A further baseline is the Frequent hitters (FH) model \citep{schimunek2023contextenriched}.
 This baseline models the average activity of a molecule, regardless of the assay.
-This model can perform well because there are molecules that show up repeatedly as “active” across many different bioassays, and are also termed promiscuous-molecules.
+This model can perform well because there are molecules that show up repeatedly as “active” across many different bioassays, and are also termed promiscuous molecules.
 Several publications have described the phenomena \citep{roche2002development, gilberg2016highly, senger2016filtering, schuffenhauer2020evolution}, but it is missing as a baseline in publications related to few-and-zero-shot drug discovery \citep{stanley2021fs, chen2022meta}.
-Frequent hitter molecules can be related to molecules which interfere in the measurement rather than the object of interest, so called Pan-Assay Interference Compounds (PAINS) \cite{baell2010new,baell2018seven}.
+Frequent hitter molecules can be related to molecules which interfere with the measurement rather than the object of interest, so called Pan-Assay Interference Compounds (PAINS) \cite{baell2010new,baell2018seven}.